manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Ok, looks like we can use this module to get our hands on the different parts of the request URL.

 There is one catch, though - creating a URL object only works by providing a "full" URL string.
-This means we cannot simply pass `req.url` into `new URL()`, because in our example, `req.url` is only the string `"/welcome?name=John"`, without `http` and `localhost:8000` etc.
+This means we cannot simply pass `req.url` into `new URL()`, because in our example, `req.url` is only the string `"/welcome?name=John"`, without the `http://` and `localhost:8000` parts.

 If we try to do this on the Node.js CLI, we get an error: